frontenddogma/web-development-glossary/manuscript/w.md

 WCAG
 : → Web Content Accessibility Guidelines

+WCAG Samurai
+: A group of developers independent of the W3C, led by Joe Clark, that from 2006 to 2008 published suggestions, corrections, and extensions to WCAG&nbsp;1.0.&nbsp;[†](#w-wcag)

 Web 2.0
 : Websites that emphasize user-generated content, ease of use, participatory culture and interoperability (i.e., compatible with other products, systems, and devices) for end users.
 The term was invented by Darcy DiNucci in 1999 and later popularized by Tim O’Reilly and Dale Dougherty at the O’Reilly Media Web 2.0 Conference in late 2004.
 The Web 2.0 framework specifies only the design and use of websites and does not place any technical demands or specifications on designers.
 The transition was gradual and, therefore, no precise date for when this change happened has been given.&nbsp;[†](#w-web-20)